kevinolega/callcentertrainingtips/_posts/2019-07-26-celebrity-mode.md

 I’m saying is you should have more fun playing around with this.

-Call center work is not just a problem solving job but an acting job as well.
+Call center work is not just a problem-solving job but an acting job as well.
 You’ll be given a script and you’ll be asked to act out the script on the phone with the customer.

 You can do it in stage fright or you can do it having fun.